-3.1.
-Central Bank Learning
+3.1 Central Bank Learning

-In the case of level rules, policymakers need a procedure to compute real-time estimates of the natural rates.
+In the case of "level rules," policymakers need a procedure to compute real-time estimates of the natural rates.
 If policymakers knew the true data-generating processes governing the evolution of natural rates, they could use this knowledge to design the optimal estimator.
-In practice, however, considerable uncertainty surrounds these processes, and the optimal estimator for one process may perform poorly if the process is misspecified.
-Williams (2005) shows that a simple constant-gain method to update natural rate estimates based on the observed rates of unemployment and (ex post) real interest rates is reasonably robust to natural rate model misspecification.
-We follow this approach and assume that policymakers update their estimates of natural rates using simple constant-gain estimators given by the following equations:
+But, in practice, there is considerable uncertainty about these processes, and the optimal estimator for one process may perform poorly if the process is misspecified.
+Williams (2005) shows that a simple constant gain method to update natural rate estimates based on the observed rates of unemployment and (ex post) real interest rates is reasonably robust to natural rate model misspecification.
+We follow this approach and assume that policymakers update their estimates of natural rates using simple constant gain estimators given by: